ARTS-Laboratory/LITE-Edge/README.md

-# Low-rank Inference and Training Efficiency for Edge Computing (LITE-LSTM)
+# Low-rank Inference and Training Efficiency for Edge Computing (LITE-Edge)

 ## Train